 Onryō: The Vengeful Ghosts

-The Onryō are spirits of people who died violently and returned to haunt the living.
-They are the protagonists of many Japanese horror stories, such as the famous legend of Oiwa, a betrayed woman who returns to seek vengeance.
+Onryō are spirits of people who died a violent death and returned to haunt the living.
+They are protagonists of many Japanese horror stories, such as the famous legend of Oiwa, a betrayed woman who returns to seek revenge.

 Rokurokubi: Elongated and Scary Necks

-The Rokurokubi is a creature that appears to be a normal person during the day, but at night, its neck extends in a frightening way.
-These figures often symbolize hidden secrets and transgressions, being both objects of horror and compassion.
+The Rokurokubi is a creature that appears to be a normal person during the day, but at night, its neck stretches in a frightening manner.
+These figures generally symbolize hidden secrets and transgressions, being both an object of horror and compassion.

 Yuki-onna: The Snow Woman

 Yuki-onna is an ethereal figure that appears on snowy winter nights.
-She is described as a stunningly beautiful yet lethal woman.
-In some legends, she spares those who show kindness, while in others, she is a relentless figure who drains the life energy from her victims.
+She is described as a stunningly beautiful yet deadly woman.
+In some legends, she spares those who show kindness, while in others, she is a relentless figure that drains the life energy of her victims.

 Jorōgumo: The Spider Woman

 Jorōgumo is a creature that can transform from a giant spider into an attractive woman.
 She lures men into her web, where she devours them.
-This figure symbolizes hidden dangers and deception, serving as a warning to those who are swayed by appearances.
+This figure symbolizes hidden dangers and deceit, serving as a warning for those who are swayed by appearances.

 Nurarihyon: The Lord of Yōkai